myang2984-arch/LINKN_docs/terms_of_use_en.md

 ## 14. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Linkn App regarding use of the Service, and supersede all prior or contemporaneous oral or written agreements.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and Linkn regarding use of the Service, and supersede all prior or contemporaneous oral or written agreements.

 ---